COVID-19: Supporting girls across Kenya12 May 2020

 As Kenya responds to the COVID-19 pandemic, girls' specific needs must not be overlooked, blogs Plan International Kenya Country Director, Kate Maina Vorley.

 A recent report by World Health Organisation (WHO) indicates that children too can be infected and die from COVID-19.
 The national government has put in place several cross-cutting measures to curb the spread of COVID-19 including directing the closure of basic, tertiary, and higher learning institutions.

 This shows how the government is responsive by taking drastic measures to protect its future generations.
-This is a commendable move in safeguarding the lives of Kenyans and its residents.
+This is a commendable move in safeguarding the lives of Kenyans.